-Game Of Thrones’ Memes Help Fans Cope With The Series Finale
+‘Game Of Thrones’ Memes Help Fans Cope With The Series Finale

 — Half Grodd Half Shark (@ThiccGrodd) May 20, 2019

-Others pointed out the scene of Brienne of Tarth completing a book about Jaime Lannister, and inserting funny text in place of what Brienne had actually written about her longtime crush and short-term lover:
+Other memes referenced the scene wherein Brienne of Tarth completes the historical record concerning Jaime Lannister, inserting funny text in place of what Brienne had actually written about her longtime crush and short-term lover.

 What Brienne was really writing #GameOfThrones #GameOfThronesFinale pic.twitter.com/Lrq5AdEidL